rikkimax/DIPs/DIPs/DIP1xxx-RC.md

     8. Method bodies if provided give a "default" implementation should it not be available.
 Removes conditionally defining them.
        - If the given method is on the source type, then the body is ignored as normal.
        - If documented with a body this should be treated as documentation for what it should do.

+    9. Signatures may not have constructors.
+But they all have destructors + postblit and will automatically forward to the implementation if it exists.
+Otherwise they have empty function bodies.

 2. Extension to ``typeof(Signature, Identifier=Value, ...)``.
 Where Value can be a type or expression.
 Evaluates out the hidden arguments to a signature.
 3. Is expression is extended to support checking if a given type is a signature.
 Unresolved (the hidden arguments) will match ``is(T==signature)``.
 Resolved signatures will match ``is(T:signature)``.
 It is unexpected that a library/framework can do much with the prior.
 For checking if a type is a signature ``is(T:Signature)`` is to be used e.g. ``is(T:Image)``.